A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 You are beginning to understand the point: the professionalism of your site remains poised on a knife-edge.
 Even if you have the best WordPress website in the world, don't forget that even a small mistake can ruin all the work you have done before.

 Example: your design is superb, the ergonomics of your site is well designed: perfect.
-But if your content is not OK, you have done all this for nothing.
+But if your content is not great, you have done all this for nothing.

 Remember: your visitors have no mercy.
 If the information on your site does not suit them, they'll go elsewhere.
 Their only goal is to satisfy their interests.